 All of these commands are summarized for us in the New Testament as Love God, Love Others (see Mark 12:30-31).

-When God speaks, we listen.
+When God speaks, we listen because He has the final authority.
 God speaks to us through His Word, which is alive and active (Hebrews 4:12).
 As pertinent as His Word was 2,000 years ago when it was written…it holds the same authority to us today.
 It’s not a history textbook or romance novel or dry ink on a page.

 It is important for us to understand that we live in God’s universe.
 He has authority over us.
 It is His land.
 Our temporary bodies are residing here but for a moment, like a vapor (James 4:14).
 We don’t know what tomorrow will hold.
 We belong to God and as such, He has the final authority in our lives.